How to Make a Raspberry Pi Web Server

 sudo rm /var/lib/dhcp/*

-If inet address shows your new IP Address, congrats!
-You got a static ip address.
+If the inet address shows your new IP Address, congrats!
+You have a static IP address.

-STEP 5: Setting up Port Forwarding and DDNS to your Raspberry Pi web server
+Setting up Port Forwarding and DDNS on Your Raspberry Pi Web Server

 Now, we are going to do something out of our Raspberry Pi.
 We are going to play with our Router or Modem.
-We need the gateway address you wrote down earlier.
-You can do this procedure in your computer or pi.
+We need the gateway address that you wrote down earlier.
+You can do this procedure on your computer or Pi.
 I recommend doing it on your PC.
 For that, open up your browser and type in the gateway number in the URL column and press Enter.

-You will see either a login screen or a box coming up asking for your username and password.
+You will see either a login screen or a box come up and ask for your username and password.
 Sometimes, it might be there written on your modem or else, you should try guessing.
 Don’t worry, I will give you some options:

-If these doesn’t work, put it blank and click login, try it.
+If these doesn’t work, make it blank and click login.
 Or call the customer care of your modem’s company.

-Now what we have to do is, setup the DDNS which stands for Dynamic DNS (Domain Name Setup).
+Now we have to setup the DDNS, which stands for Dynamic DNS (Domain Name Setup).
 We are using a site called No-IP for this.
 It helps us to get a URL for our router, which has forwarded the port 80.
-So lets create a URL for our Raspberry Pi Web Server!
+So let’s create a URL for our Raspberry Pi Web Server!

 What Dynamic DNS does is simple.
-I told earlier that our ISP (Internet Service Provider) gives us an External IP address, that is random.
+I mentioned earlier that our ISP (Internet Service Provider) gives us a random External IP address.
 No-IP.com changes our IP Address into a URL.
 We also configure this in our Router which will be shown soon.
 So, whenever our modem gets a new IP, it sends it to No-IP.com by which they connect the new IP Address and our static URL for our Raspberry Pi web server.
 The URL never changes but the IP does.

 After account creation, you should activate your account using the e-mail sent by No-IP.com.
 You can sign in to your account after the activation of the same.
 You can see your new URL in the submenu Hostnames under Dynamic DNS Menu.